 Data and supporting documentation were centrally filed and collated in a Teams folder accessible by key stakeholders.
 The core data is consolidated on a spreadsheet.
 The emission factors and supporting methodologies are taken from the Ministry for the Environment's guide.
-'Measuring Emissions: a Guide for organisations: 2023 detailed guide"4.
+'Measuring Emissions: a Guide for organisations: 2024 detailed guide"4.
 Where this information was not available, emissions factors were taken from the Department of Environment, Food and Rural Affairs5 (Defra, United Kingdom).
-Emissions factors for purchased goods and services have been sourced from Motu6.
-Global warming potentials for refrigerants were taken from the Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment Report7 (AR4).
+Global warming potentials for refrigerants were taken from the aforementioned MfE Guide.

-All CO2e are reported in tonnes and broken into their constituent greenhouse gases where data is available.
+All CO2e emissions are reported in tonnes and broken into their constituent greenhouse gases where data is available.